Innopolis-Robotics-Society/FaceGuardV3/reports/week6/sprint-review-summary.md

 - Admin login and authentication
 - Employee registration, including temporary access with an expiration date
 - Recognition threshold and embedding averaging, explained to the customer
-- Employee deletion and sorting in the employee list
 - Background recognition: the admin can navigate between pages while recognition keeps running
 - Migration from the Streamlit admin panel to a separate frontend
 - Migration of the database from cloud storage to fully local storage on the device